-The Society's Board approved Treasury Policy statement sets out exposure limits for individual counterparties, groups of counterparties, industry sectors and countries.
-During 2019 the Society maintained a very prudent approach to liquidity management, placing funds with the Bank of England, in UK Government debt, and for shorter periods, with highly rated financial institutions.
+The Board is responsible for approval of treasury counterparties, regular review of their credit risk and setting limits on wholesale market credit exposures.
+During 2021 the Society maintained a very prudent approach to liquidity management, placing funds with the Bank of England, in UK Government debt, and for shorter periods, with highly regarded financial institutions.
+The Treasury function operates within a strict control framework and exposures are monitored on a daily basis.